 Claudia Hürtgen is a German racing driver and one of the most successful female sports car drivers in the world.
-Some of her most important achievements were GT class victory at 1997 Daytona 24h, GT class podium at 1998 Le Mans 24h, two German touring car titles (2003, 2004) and VLN Series title in 2005.
+Some of her most important achievements are GT class victory at 1997 Daytona 24h, GT class podium at 1998 Le Mans 24h, two German touring car titles (2003, 2004) and VLN Series title in 2005.

-Since 2003, he competed almost exclusively with BMW cars, being a factory driver for BMW Motorsport and spending most of the time driving for Schubert Motorsport.
+Since 2003, she competed almost exclusively with BMW cars, being a factory driver for BMW Motorsport and spending most of the time driving for Schubert Motorsport.
 In recent years, Claudia was also a chief instructor in the BMW Driving Experience programme.

 After many years with BMW, she made a change in 2018 and joined RWT Racing to drive Chevrolet Corvette in the ADAC GT Masters.

 Claudia Hürtgen was born on September 10, 1971, in Aachen in west Germany, near the borders with Belgium and Netherlands.
 She started a racing career in karting competitions, switching to cars in 1990.
 Her first championship was the German Formula Ford 1600, where she finished second in 1991.
 In the same season, she won the Ford Fiesta Cup.

 The next step was the German Formula 3 with RSM Marko team.
 She was 12th in the points in the 1992 F3 championship.
 Next year, Claudia joined Opel Team WTS to drive Dallara F393 (Opel).
 Her Formula 3 career was violently stopped after an accident at non-championship Formula 3 Monaco Grand Prix in May 1993.
 She suffered hand injuries in a roll-over crash, being incapable continuing a single-seater career.